 Open Concert Hall

 The first Sunday of the festival will be a discovery tour for everyone: the entire Stadthalle concert hall will become a resonance chamber.
-For children and families, the Monet Quintet, whose members are part of the young orchestra Trinity Sinfonia, will offer a concert to listen to and discover, which is available in two versions: The performance at the beginning of the day at 10 a.m. is aimed at a particularly young audience from around 3 years of age.
-The afternoon performance at 14:15 includes the same pieces of music and is designed for children aged 7 and over.
+For children and families, the Monet Quintet, whose members are part of the young orchestra Trinity Sinfonia, will create an audio journey for audiences of all ages.
+The programme with the Trois Pièces brèves by Jacques Ibert is offered in two versions: The performance at the beginning of the day at 10 a.m. is aimed at a particularly young audience from around 3 years of age and the afternoon performance at 2.15 p.m. is designed for children from around 7 years of age.

 For children aged 3 and over